International-Data-Spaces-Association/IDSA-Rulebook/103_Establishing_Trust.md

 >Attribute-based trust provides a dynamic, context- and risk-aware trust
 >model, that enables precise control by including attributes from many
->different information systems with customized rules.
+>different information systems with customised rules.
 It allows
 >participants flexibility to build and use different implementations
 >based on their requirements.
 >